 For perfecting the skill of creating exceptional dashboard design, it is essential to learn the basic Gestalt principles of visual perception, apart from exploring how to convey actionable information in a context vividly.

-b) Similarity: It is our brain’s natural response to associate the elements that appear like one another (e.g. in shape, orientation, size, or color).
+b) Similarity: It is our brain’s natural response to associate the elements that appear like one another (e.g., in shape, orientation, size, or color).
 For example, when looking at a color-coded bar chart, readers can easily associate the bars that have been presented in the same color, even if there is no evident mention of their grouping.

-f) Connection: When we see objects connected by any uniform visual property, we will perceive them as a group as opposed to other elements that are not connected in this fashion.
+f) Connection: When we see objects connected by any uniform visual property, we will perceive them as a group as opposed to other elements not connected in this fashion.
 For example, we consider the dots connected by a frame or a line on a scatter diagram as a group.

 To conclude, creating a dashboard design with these aims and principles in mind can be pivotal in arriving at dashboards that are simple, elegant, and easy for the user to decode.
 It’s about time you based your endeavor on it.